AI built for condo and HOA management. Learn more

 A board meeting is intended to be a culmination of various steps.
 As such, the board must consider a number of items before the actual meeting, which will be included in the agenda.
 This helps educate attendees, and prepares the board for issues that will be discussed.

-An agenda makes it easier to control the outcome of a meeting, and you can structure and customize it in a way that serves your purpose.
 With the exception of new business or anything that didn’t come up until after the agenda was created, the actual meeting is the end of a process, not the beginning.

 Download Template

-Download our free Meeting Agenda template
+Download our free meeting agenda template